msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = Can I test the callback call to simulate a payment and foresee what happens when a real payment is made by a customer? =

 Yes, you can.
 Edit your wp-config.php file and set WP_DEBUG to true.
-Then, place a test order in the frontend using Multibanco or MB WAY.
-Go to the order edit screen and click the "Simulate callback payment" button.
+Then, place a test order in the frontend using Multibanco, MB WAY or PayShop.
+Go to the order edit screen and click the “Simulate callback payment” button.

 = Can I use this plugin / IfthenPay service on more than one website? =

-Yes, but not with the same Multibanco entity and subentity or MB WAY Key.
+Yes, but not with the same Multibanco entity and subentity, MB WAY, Credit Card or Payshop Keys.
 Ask IfthenPay for different credentials for each website you need the service to be available.
 There is no extra costs involved, and you can even route payments to distinct bank accounts.

 = Can I change the payment instructions look and feel in the “Thank you” page and/or the new order email, as well as the SMS message format? =

 Yes you can!
 But you should know your way around WordPress filters.
 There are filters to do this and you can find examples within `hooks-examples.php`.

-= Can I change the Multibanco or MB WAY icon in the checkout page? =
+= Can I change the payment gateway icon in the checkout page? =

 There are also filters for this.
 See `hooks-examples.php`.

-= I want to charge an additional fee for Multibanco and/or MB WAY payments.
+= I want to charge an additional fee for Multibanco, MB WAY, Credit Card or Payshop payments.
 How should I do it? =

 You shouldn’t!
 To our knowledge, it’s illegal under [Portuguese law](https://www.bportugal.pt/sites/default/files/anexos/legislacoes/dl3ano2010.PDF) and a [European directive](https://europa.eu/youreurope/business/finance-funding/making-receiving-payments/electronic-cash-payments/index_en.htm) to charge an extra fee based on the payment method chosen by the customer.
 If you don’t care about legislation, plugins are available that allow you to set extra fees per payment method.
 Please, don’t ask us for support on this.